dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Retention before scale.

++ "The Law of Leaky Abstractions - You get ease of use until you splat flat against the abraction wall."

 + "A/B tests won't give you an iPhone"

 + Ignoring marketing for tech products would be like ignoring maps and roads when going to a destination.
 Just because the destination is wonderful doesn't mean you don't have to provide a smooth road and detailed map to it.